 EV Market Share: Light Vehicles

-EV market share represents the percentage of monthly vehicle registrations that are electric vehicles.
+EV market share is the percentage of light vehicle registrations that are electric (can be charged from an external plug).

 EV market share snapshot